RcSepp/minc/README.md

 ## Where to go from here

-Arbitrarily powerfull programming languages can be designed using the same 5 components as our `helloworld` language.
+Arbitrarily powerful programming languages can be designed using the same 5 components as our `helloworld` language.
 Arithmetic expressions, "if" statements, "class" types, ...
 Just add as many as you like.

 The Paws programming language is an excellent reference on how to implement many of the classic programming language constructs, but feel free to be creative!